Take The First Step Now

 What is an Intervention?

 Now you have known tips to approach your loved ones suffering from addiction.
 The next step is to help them overcome that addiction with successful intervention.
-When a loved one is addicted to drugs or alcohol, an intervention may be organized by family members, friends trained in the art of intervention, or qualified alcohol and drug therapists.
+When a loved one is addicted to drugs or alcohol, family and friends may plan an intervention.
+This can also involve trained professionals, like therapists who specialize in addiction.

-It’s not uncommon for a member of your loved one’s religious community or others concerned about the addict to become involved.
+It’s common for someone from your loved one’s religious group or others who care to get involved.

 It gives detailed instances of damaging actions and their effect on your addicted loved one’s family and friends.
 It provides a treatment strategy with predetermined activities, objectives, and recommendations.
 If your loved one rejects therapy, make it clear what each individual involved will do.